 You can also keep checking Reserve America for cancellations or just go for the day and enjoy.
 Camping spots can be reserved up to seven months in advance so plan on making summer reservations around Christmas.

 Silver Strand has beaches on both the Pacific Ocean and San Diego Bay.
+A tunnel connects from the Pacific Ocean to San Diego Bay side of the park.
 Combined with the area’s mild climate, the beaches make Silver Strand one of the San Diego’s best beach camping destinations.